Set-Conditional Set Generation for Particle Physics: Results

 \section{Results}

-We present results for the conditional generation of reconstructed events of charged particles both in terms of per-particle features as well as collective per-event set-level features.
-As the ground truth model has a deterministic relationship between the truth event $T$ and output cardinality $N_R$, we can assess the correctness of the model $p(N|T)$ through a comparison of the accuracy of the cardinality prediction with the ground-truth cardinality.
-As shown in Table~\ref{tab:metrics} both models perform similarly after tuning cVAE hyper-parameters.
-We also observe that marginal distributions are comparably reproduced by both models confirming prior work in this area.
+We present results for the conditional generation of reconstructed events of charged particles in terms of per-particle features and collective per-event set-level features.
+As the ground truth model has a deterministic relationship between the truth event $T$ and output cardinality $N_R$, we can assess the correctness of the model $p(N|T)$ by comparing the accuracy of the cardinality prediction with the ground-truth cardinality.
+Table~\ref{tab:metrics} shows that both models perform similarly after tuning cVAE hyper-parameters via grid-search.
+We also observe that marginal distributions are comparably reproduced by both models, confirming prior work in this area.
 Figure~\ref{fig:1d_pt} shows the per-particle momentum as an example.
-Differences in the two models begin to emerge when studying projections of the \emph{conditional} distributions $p(R|T)$.
+Differences in the two models emerge when studying projections of the \emph{conditional} distributions $p(R|T)$.
 We present projected distributions $p(\mathbf{r}|\mathbf{t}) = p(f_r(R) = \mathbf{r}|f_t(T) = \mathbf{t})$, where $f_t(\cdot),f_r(\cdot)$ extract feature vectors on $T$ and $R$ respectively.